Batteryless Grid-Tie

 any excess electricity that you produce at the same retail rate that you

-buy electricity from them at.
+buy electricity.
 This is called "net

 metering" and is the simplest way to setup a